yhjo09/ciplab-NTIRE-2020/README.md

 ```
 python test.py
 ```
-If your GPU memory lacks, please try with option `-n 3` or with larger number.
+If your GPU memory lacks, please try with option `-n 3` or a more larger number.

 5. Check your results in `./output`.